What is the best prediabetes and diabetes diet?

 Lean meat is a great source of

-- Iron – carries oxygen from lungs to all parts of the body, also stores oxygen in muscle tissues.
+Iron – carries oxygen from the lungs to all parts of the body, and also stores oxygen in muscle tissues.

-- B vitamins – vitamin B12 can be naturally found in animal protein, helps forming red blood cells, DNA, along with brain and nerve development.
+B vitamins – vitamin B12 can be naturally found in animal protein, and helps form red blood cells, and DNA, along with brain and nerve development.

 3. Healthy Fats

 The third component of a diabetes diet is healthy fats.

 The Mediterranean diet, which is rich in monounsaturated fat and polyunsaturated fat, including olive oil, avocados, nuts, seeds, and fish is proven to improve glycemic control, insulin resistance along with reducing cardiovascular vascular risks.

 Currently, consuming nuts regularly (daily or at least 3 times per week) of a handful of raw, unsalted nuts (about 30g, 3 tablespoons, 160kcal) is recommended.

 4. Legumes, plant-based protein

 Plant-based proteins such as lentils, beans, peas, tofu, and tempeh, are associated with lowering the risk of developing diabetes.